ShadowOne333/Zelda2-Redux/ReadMe.md

-# THE LEGEND OF ZELDA 2: ADVENTURE OF LINK REDUX
+# THE LEGEND OF ZELDA: THE ADVENTURE OF LINK REDUX

 ----------------------------------------------------------------------------------